 After some searching, we found two Jersey cows for $1,000 each.
 Although for our family, one cow would provide more than enough milk, I figured that I could train both of them for milking and later sell one of them for a profit.
 The price for a trained milk cow in our area is pretty high, so it felt like a good plan.
 Additionally, I hoped to train any female offspring of these Jerseys and sell them as milk cows.
 If we were overwhelmed with surplus milk, we could either raise bottle calves or allow the cows to adopt other calves for later sale.

 When my husband brought our cows home, I was so excited.
 However, my enthusiasm was tempered by the fact that neither cow had been handled much at all.
 It would take a lot of work to convince nervous two-year-old cows to allow us to touch and eventually milk them.
 Fortunately, the cows were not mean, but were merely skittish of people.
-They also enjoyed getting grain as a treat.

 Training the Cows